Story & World Info

 Johnson's Pharmaceuticals

-The son of the CEO at the time was working in the government and ended up as one of the few people who knew about the foundation of the Agency.
-He took over a large part of Johnson's Pharmaceuticals from his father as his main job and took control of several of the complexes.
-One of those ultimately became the headquarters for the Agency, and when his father passed away it was the son who became the new CEO.
-He is able to keep anything from seeming strange about that particular complex by creating the same paperwork as the other legitimate complexes (saying they did inspections on certain days, that this many employees are there, etc).
+Due to the CEO having strong connections to the government, one of those complexes ultimately became the headquarters for the Agency.
+The CEO is able to keep anything from seeming strange about that particular complex by creating the same paperwork as the other legitimate complexes (saying they did inspections on certain days, that this many employees are there, etc).

 One other notable portion of the Agency and its cover story is in relation to active field agents/employees of the Agency who have civilian relations or surviving family.
-The agents claim they are part of a private military organization which operates as security contractors and mercenaries.
+The agents claim they are part of a private military organization (Murphy Corps) which operates as security contractors on the Johnson's property.
 The company is used by the Agency as an official cover for active field agents with family and includes official documentation and information that can be researched within the government to lend credence to the claim.

 Back to the top